denoland/docs/runtime/fundamentals/node.md

 While we firmly believe that ES modules are the future of JavaScript, there are millions of npm libraries that are written in CommonJS and Deno offers full support for them.
-Deno will automatically determine if a package is using CommonJS and makes it work seemlessly when imported:
+Deno will automatically determine if a package is using CommonJS and make it work seamlessly when imported:

 ```js, title="main.js"
 import react from "npm:react";